 So…Krka National Park

 Do it.
 It is worth finding the time in your Croatian Itinerary to add that extra night in Split and that day exploring Krka National Park and the beautiful nature here.
-Stay tuned in the coming weeks for our Plitvice Lakes National Park article and video too.
+You can also take a look at our Plitvice Lakes National Park article and video here.
 We will also be doing a comparison to help you decide between Krka or Plitvice Lakes…or both.